-Evaluation questions Judgement criteria Indicators Sources Has the EPA with ESA4 given rise to unintended consequences? (related to task 11) - Identification of effects of the interim EPA on environment, labour or human rights; InterviewsDesk researchStakeholders consultations Which sectors, activities, groups or countries in ESA4 have benefited most as a result of the EPA and which ones have incurred losses due to the EPA? (related to task 11) or groups in ESA4 countries have benefited most from the interim EPA?
-Identification and comparison of transfers and net effects of the interim EPA on specific sectors, activities or groups (from tasks 9 and 10) Interviews What good practices and lessons learned on EPA implementation on both the ESA and the EU side?
-Provisions and/or implementation measures that have proved most effective/efficient/relevant in the EU and in the ESA5 countries' Identification and analysis of provisions and/or implementation measures that have proved most effective/efficient/relevant in the EU and in the ESA5 countries Desk researchStakeholders consultations
+Evaluation questions Judgement criteria Indicators Sources resource efficiency, greening and decarbonisation Has the EPA with ESA4 given rise to unintended consequences? (related to task 11) What social, human rights, environmental and/or economic impacts have resulted from the interim EPA which were not intended by the agreement?
+Have there been any positive unintended effects?
+Have there been any negative unintended effects?
+Identification of effects of the interim EPA on environment, labour or human rights; Identification of positive/negative side effects of the Agreement in the EU, ESA5 countries and third countries; Results from tasks 6-11, and in particular: Assess whether and to what extent impacts identified in the preparatory phase of the interim EPA have taken place; Evaluation of awareness of the interim EPA, and obstacles to the implementation of the interim EPA (from task 6) Impact on gender inequality; Identification of stakeholder groups that have been affected by the Agreement in an unintended manner Interviews Desk research Stakeholders consultations Results of tasks 6-10 Which sectors, activities, groups or countries in ESA4 have benefited most as a result of the EPA and which ones have incurred losses due to the EPA? (related to task 11) or groups in ESA4 countries have benefited most from the interim EPA?
+Identification and comparison of transfers and net effects of the interim EPA on specific sectors, activities or groups (from tasks 9 and 10) Desk research' Interviews Stakeholders consultation Results of tasks 6-10 What good practices and lessons learned on EPA implementation on both the ESA and the EU side?
+Provisions and/or implementation measures that have proved most effective/efficient/relevant in the EU and in the ESA5 countries' Identification and analysis of provisions and/or implementation measures that have proved most effective/efficient/relevant in the EU and in the ESA5 countries Interviews Desk research Stakeholders consultations Results of tasks 6-10 Results of evaluation questions for efficiency, relevance and coherence